hlibanya/spirv-simulator/README.md

+# DO NOT USE

+Unless you have an ongoing dialogue with the main developers of the tool.

+Currently under active, early development.
+The whole project and the tool interface is subject to large changes on a day-to-day basis, and can break at any time.

 # spirv-simulator

 This repo implements a SPIRV simulator that can be used to detect and extract pointers to physical storage buffers in API streams.